imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/BERT.md

 ## Analysis

-### BERT output and finetuning
+### BERT output and finetuning (unsupervised)

-- An analysis on the selection of suitable BERT output and the advantage of fine-tuning the model was done.
+- An analysis on the selection of suitable BERT output and the advantage of fine-tuning *(unsupervised learning on unlabeled data on tasks like MLM)* the model was done.
 The report provides following performance table comparing different experiments.
 Complete article [here](https://towardsdatascience.com/tips-and-tricks-for-your-bert-based-applications-359c6b697f8e).

 | Exp no | Model name                       | F1 macro score | Accuracy |
 |--------|----------------------------------|----------------|----------|